Lombiq/Utility-Scripts/Readme.md

 - SourceControl: scripts related to source control.
 - VisualStudio: scripts related to Visual Studio and files it manages.

-Developing and installing modules:
+Developing and installing PowerShell modules:

 1. Make a ModuleName folder.
 2. Inside that folder make a ModuleName script with a ModuleName function (optionally you can use the "Cmdlet (advanced function") snippet).
 3. Run AddCurrentPathToPSModulePath.ps1 script inside the ModuleName folder's parent folder.
 It will add the current location to the PSModule path so after that you can use your module anywhere like any cmdlet.
 4. Ideally you should put your modules inside the repo's root folder, so anyone who pulls the repo just runs the AddCurrentPathToPSModulePath.ps1 once and then can use all modules.